joaomcteixeira/python-project-skeleton/docs/nonlisted/project_layout.rst

-I discovered storing the project's source code underneath a ``src`` directory layer instead of directly in the project's root folder is one of the most controversial discussions regarding organization of Python projects.
-Here I adopted the ``src``-based layout discussed by `ionel`_ in his `blog post`_.
+I discovered storing the project's source code underneath a ``src`` directory layer instead of directly in the project's root folder is one of the most controversial discussions regarding the organization of Python projects.
+Here, I adopted the ``src``-based layout discussed by `ionel`_ in his `blog post`_.
-After more than one year using ``src`` I have nothing to complain about, on the contrary, it saved many issues related with ``import`` statements.
-Are you importing from the repository?
-Are you importing the installed version?
+After more than one year of using ``src``, I have nothing to complain about; on the contrary, it saved many issues related to ``import`` statements.
+Either importing from the repository or the installed version?
 The ``src`` guarantees stable imports.
-More on ionel's blog (see also `src-nosrc example`_.
+More on ionel's blog (see also `src-nosrc example`_).

+The ``src/sampleproject`` folder hosts the actual source of the project.
+In the current version of this template, I don't discuss how to organize a source code of a project.
+I am looking forward doing that in future versions.

 Testing
 ~~~~~~~

-Tests are nicely encapsulated in a separate ``tests`` folder.
+Here, tests are encapsulated in a separate ``tests`` folder.
 With this
 encapsulation, outside the main library folder, it is easier to control that
 tests do not import from relative paths and can only access the library code
-after library installation (whatever the installation mode is).
+after library installation (regardless of the installation mode).
 Also, having
 ``tests`` in a separated folder facilitates the configuration files layout on
 excluding tests from deployment (``MANIFEST.in``) and code quality
 (``.codacy.yaml``) or coverage (``.coveragerc``).